Lomray-Software/consistent-suspense/README.md

    */
     const write = res.write.bind(res);
     res.write = (data, ...args): boolean => {
-      const additionalHtml = suspenseStream.analyze(data);
+      // be careful, data can be uint8 or string, you need handle it (use Buffer) const additionalHtml = suspenseStream.analyze(data);

       return write(additionalHtml + data, ...args) as boolean;
     }
 });
 ```
+Investigate [mobx manager](https://github.com/Lomray-Software/react-mobx-manager/blob/staging/src/with-stores.tsx#L28) to more understand how it works.

 ## Bugs and feature requests